codewithheeren/Java/Day 5 [OOPS]/Reference Notes - Java Day 5.md

 - It is always represented by its parent (class or interface) name.
 - An anonymous class is created and instantiated in the same step and does not contain any explicit constructor due to its lack of a name.

+🔵 **Inner Interface**
+- Declaration of an inner interface occurs in the body of another interface or class.
+- If declared in another class, it must be `static` but can have any access modifier.
+- If declared in another interface, it must be `static` and `public`.